Lymm Photographic Society - Community

 See our Aerial Lymm Project, in conjunction with Sky 1 TV - click here or on the aerial shot of the village on the left.

 As you can see from the photo of our most recent Dickensian stall, the Lymm Photographic is privileged to support our village.
-Our involvement in the local community has included a rolling display of members' photographs in Lymm library, a stall at two Lymm Dickensian days, a photo display at a local care home and the supply of photographs for the Parish Council's guide to Lymm and the Lymm Historical Transport Day book "The Wheels and The Water".
+Our involvement in the local community has included a rolling display of members' photographs in Lymm library, a stall at two Lymm Dickensian days, a photo display at a local care home and the supply of photographs for the Parish Council's guide to Lymm and current day photos for the Lymm Historical Transport Day book "The Wheels and The Water".
 In 2015 we took part in Lymm/Meung sur Loire twin town Double Exposure project (organised by Estelle Cadwallader and Hazel Hughes) and supported the Lymm Festive photo weekend at Lane End Nursery in April, plus, as always, the full Lymm Festival and Transport Day amongst other things.
-We are also amongst the local societies informally connected to the forthcoming Lymm Heritage Centre.
+We are also amongst the local societies informally connected to the Lymm Heritage Centre.

 You will often see our members wandering around the village with their cameras or shooting local events - if you do, stop us and say "hello" and if the person with camera turns out not to be a member of the Lymm Photographic Society, do suggest that they search "Lymm Photographic" on the internet.